Friday, March 29, 2024

 Border Incident is a tragedy of immigration, legal and illegal.
 It is a thriller about the exploitation of poor and helpless immigrant workers by criminal networks and big landowners.

 The voice-of-authority narration introduces the official viewpoint of immigration professionals and border patrols.
 The film depicts Mexicans and Americans as equals.
 The governments of Mexico and the US agree on cooperation to expose illegal routes and methods of criminals.
 To achieve that, they engage two undercover agents, a Mexican, Pablo Rodriguez (Ricardo Montalban) and an American, Jack Bearnes (George Murphy).
 Their story is thrilling, because the criminals are clever and instantly expose Pablo by his soft hands, unsuitable for a bracero.
-The women especially seem to instantly seem clairvoyant.
+The women especially seem instantly clairvoyant.
 In fact nobody believes that Pablo is a bracero, so he has to invent another cover story: he is a criminal on the run.

 The story / screenplay by John C. Higgins and George Zuckerman is thrilling, and the casting is impressive.
 Ricardo Montalban expands his scope from Latin lovers to contemporary drama.
 Similarly, George Murphy diversifies his talent: known for romantic comedies, he now excels in the most horribly tragic performance of the picture.